PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 06:04:24
+Last updated: 2024-04-12 06:04:59
-Random Quote: Pictures can be twisted and used against you and haunt you forever. - Hannah Baker
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy